Player-World Interaction#

 - Now the server receives the digging completion event.
 Anticheat probably, e.g due to lag, thinks the player dug the node too fast.

-, and digging aborts.- If the
+dug_too_fastcheat is passed to mods, seeregister_on_cheat, and digging aborts.- If the

-function, it’s executed and probably stops the digging. - The
+nodedefhas acan_digfunction, it’s executed and probably stops the digging. - The

-function in the nodedef is called now. - The default
+on_digfunction in the nodedef is called now. - The default

-function probably removes the node:- The
+on_digfunction probably removes the node:- The

-is executed. - It then calls the
+on_destructis executed, air is set andafter_destructis executed. - It then calls the

 - The